-For every discussion forum, you should contribute at least two posts: one should be a post of your own thoughts about something in the chapters covered for the week, and a second post in which you respond insightfully to a post that someone else has made.
+For every discussion forum, you should contribute at least two posts: one should be a post of your own thoughts about something in the chapters covered for the week, and a second post in which you respond insightfully to a post that another student has made.

-All discussion board posts should be thoughtful and literate.
+All posts to the discussion boards should be thoughtful and literate.
 Thoughtful contributions will receive credit; overly brief or trite contributions will not.